 - Go on a self-guided Theatreland tour, narrated by the legendary Sir Ian McKellan, to learn the secrets of the stage and the history of the West End.

 - Movie buffs alert: rediscover icons from a century of cinema and iconic film scenes with Scenes in the Square, an interactive trail of statues in Leicester Square.
 Snap a selfie with Paddington Bear, say hello to Harry Potter or sing the famous chorus of Singing in the Rain with Gene Kelly!

 London art in the open air

-- Check out the new installation at the Serpentine Pavilion.
-Designed by Counterspace, it explores the theme of London's community places.
-It will be displayed for two years at Kensington Gardens.
-From 11 Jun
+- Check out the new installation at the Serpentine Pavilion each summer.
+The 2022 pavilion designed by Counterspace explores the theme of London's community places.
+Dates TBC

 - Follow The Line sculpture trail from Queen Elizabeth Olympic Park to The O2.
 Along the way, you'll be able to spot artworks from famous names including Antony Gormley, Anish Kapoor and Abigail Fallis.

 - Wander the city with a London Mural Festival map in hand and see if you can spot the works which first popped up across London as part of the festival in 2020.